- What is the best fertilizer for corn?

 - How much water does a corn plant need per day?

-- How long does it take for sweet corn to grow?
+- How long does it take for corn to come up?

 What is the best fertilizer for corn?